Components Overview: the reusable pieces of a Design System

 Components are reusable design elements that form the interface of a product.
 They can be anything from simple components like buttons, icons, and form fields to more complex components like navigation menus and card layouts.
 These components maintain consistent styles, behaviors, and functionalities across all the pages they appear on.

-The idea is that whatever you do in a master component shows up in all its instances.
-So, if you resize the master component, all the instances will also get resized.
-Likewise, if you change the color of the master component, every instance will also get the new color.
+Every design or development tool related to a Design System has components (sometimes called "master component," "base component," "source," etc.) and instances of that component.
+The idea is that changes you make to a master component appear in all its instances.
+So, if you resize the master component, all the instances get resized too.
+Similarly, if you tweak the color of the master component, every instance will adopt the new color.

 Components variants and properties